rahmjan/LINGI2355-Multicore/02_Lists/Report.md

     [Performance_lists_total](./plots/benchmark-2/performance_lists_total.pdf)

     Again there is expected results.
 With more threads we get better throughput.
-    The only big different value is `Lazy` for 8 threads.
+    One big difference we can see is `Lazy` for 8 threads.
 What I can only think is that threads did not need to wait for others.
 More specifically, the 8 threads were not meeting in the list as much as 12 and more threads.
     The same `meeting` problem can be also seen in other flavors.

     ##### Third configuration
     [Performance_lists_per_thread](./plots/benchmark-3/performance_lists_per_thread.pdf)
     [Performance_lists_total](./plots/benchmark-3/performance_lists_total.pdf)

-    Here for 1 thread the measurement failed.
     The rest of results is what I more or less expected.
 Except `Fine-grain` which is better than I tough.